 In healthy areas of the brain, the tau protein helps the transport system appear clean and organized, almost like railroad tracks.
 Essential nutrients, molecules, and important materials are able to travel with ease.
 In unhealthy or failing areas, the tau protein may twist or fall into “tangles” even causing certain areas of the transport system to fall apart and disintegrate.
 The main problem is that key nutrients including essential fatty acids can no longer move through the cellular pathways and these areas eventually die.

 Early warning signs

-Another early sign of neurodegenerative disease include decreased proprioception.
-Proprioception is defined as your physical awareness of where your body is in space, this can affect balance, as well as daily physical tasks like cooking, yard work, going up and downstairs, driving, etc.
+Another early sign of neurodegenerative disease includes decreased proprioception.
+Proprioception is defined as your physical awareness of where your body is in space, this can affect balance, as well as daily physical tasks like cooking, yard work, going up and down stairs, driving, etc.

 Memory loss symptoms include

 - Memory loss affects day-to-day functions, like leaving the stove on, as well as forgetting where you parked.

 - Losing thought processes, hindering the ability to perform familiar tasks that were once effortless.
 Confusion about time and place.

 - Having a hard time finding the words that were at one time easy to say or know what they mean.